 Final thoughts: Key learnings from Netflix’s Money, Explained

-Whether you are interested in personal finance topics or not, the themes covered in Money, Explained are something that affect us all.
+Whether you are interested in personal finance topics or not, the themes covered in Money, Explained are something that affects us all.
 The show is an easy and interesting way to learn about complex money topics in bite-sized episodes during which you don’t have time to get bored.
 But unlike most other shows you watch on Netflix, you will likely want to take action to secure a better financial future for yourself after watching this docuseries!

 The one key theme around most of the learnings I picked up from Money, Explained is the importance of long-term thinking against short-term gratification when it comes to money.